 My brain is hurting just thinking about it.
-Don’t worry, The DSM Group is here to let everybody know which advertising blogs are above the rest in this list of the Top 25 Advertising Blogs.
+Don’t worry, DSM is here to let everybody know which advertising blogs are above the rest in this list of the Top 25 Advertising Blogs.

 Ads of the World is basically an advertising version of Disney’s Epcot, except it’s even more awesome and top-notch.